bwnyasse/flutter-breaking-news/codemagic/README.md

 ### App Store

-- APP_ID : bundle id of application e.g. com.stacklabs.FlutterBreakingNews
+- APP_ID : bundle id of application e.g. com.stacklabs.flutterBreakingNews
 - APP_STORE_CONNECT_TEAM_ID
 - APPLE_DEVELOPER_TEAM_ID : used by fastlane match step, this is similar to U9XX9XXXX9
 - FASTLANE_PASSWORD : password used to log in into Apple Developer Console by fastlane